adultdate/filament-calendar/README.md

 ```

 ## Custom Event Content
-By default, we use the default view from the calendar package.
+By default, we use the default view from the filament-calendar package.
 However, you are able to use your own content.

 To keep things performant, the blade view is rendered **once** on the server and then re-used for every event.
-Thus, you **cannot** access the calendar event data from the server side via Blade or Laravel, or do any server-side operations.
+Thus, you **cannot** access the filament-calendar event data from the server side via Blade or Laravel, or do any server-side operations.

 However, each event is wrapped in an alpine component, which exposes the event data that you can freely use using [AlpineJS](https://alpinejs.dev/).